 Alternately, they could drive to any point along the Marathon route and watch the race from there.
-Even though my kids are now teens and therefore no longer young children, that's what we do because the crowds are much less intense and it's much easier to see the runners.
+The crowds at points outside of Boston are much less intense and it's much easier to see the runners.

 I do not know what options, if any, exist for parking an RV either at the commuter rail station or along the route, which is mostly suburban residential areas and town centers, until you get into Boston.

-I don't have any information about RV campground security.
-Here are a few things to keep an eye on, since you'll be there with young children:
+Although I don't have any specific information about RV campground security, here are a few things to keep an eye on, since you'll be there with young children:

-1) Although I think mid-April is too early to have to worry about Lyme disease from deer tick bites, we've had an unusually mild winter so far, so there's a lot of optimistic speculation that spring may come early.
-If the campground is in a wooded area which would provide habitat to deer, the possibility of getting bitten by the ticks could be a a concern
+1) Although mid-April is probably too early to have to worry about Lyme disease from deer tick bites, it is possible that warmer weather might trigger an outbreak.
+If the campground is in a wooded area which would provide habitat to deer (which is true even in suburban areas where you might not expect to see wildlife), the possibility of getting bitten by the ticks could be a a concern

 2) Some parts of Littleton are fairly wooded and rural.
-If the RV camp is located in one of these areas, there could be wild animals in the vicinity - so depending on how young your children are, you may want to keep a close eye on them
+If the RV camp is located in one of these areas, there could be wild animals such as coyotes and bear in the vicinity - so depending on how young your children are, you may want to keep a close eye on them

 3) During some years, the ground is still fairly frozen during mid-April, especially outside of Boston.
 Hiking and even walking can be somewhat treacherous at this time of the year if you're not on a path because what appears to be solid ground may be a swampy area with a thin layer of ice on top - I've found this out the hard way!
 So with young children, just be very aware of where they're playing.